AI ENABLEMENT ADVISORY

 Training programs change awareness, not behavior.

 New training layers on top of existing mental models without displacing them.
-Until someone encounters a real case where AI output looked credible and was wrong, the existing framework runs unchanged.
+Until someone finds AI output that seems credible but is wrong, the existing framework remains unchanged.

 ROOT CAUSE #4